 During lockdown we've had the time to produce our first Annual Report, charting progress since our launch in January 2019 until the end of March 2020.
 There have been many highlights but the biggest achievement has been to engage and inspire more people with the joys of wildlife and help them connect with nature so that they see how vital it is to value and protect our wildlife.
 Click on document to read in full.

 SEEN IN OTLEY TODAY

 Soon after the lockdown began Wildlife Friendly Otley started 'Seen In Otley Today' on social media - almost daily posts of different wildlife seen around the town.
 They rapidly became very popular with people all over Otley logging on to find out what they could spot on the daily walks or time in their gardens.
-We've collated some or all of them here for general interest.
+We've collated all of them here for general interest.
 Hope you like them.

 RETURN OF THE SCREAMING SWIFTS

 Our sister project, the Otley Swift Watch featured in the Yorkshire Post supplement Rural Life.
 Click on the article on the left to read in full, it's fantastic coverage for our beloved Otley swifts.

 Even though increased activity by wildlife is normal in springtime it appears that people are seeing birds, animals, bees, butterflies, insects and wildflowers where they haven’t been seen before, even in their own gardens.